-Late Assignments
+Late Assignments/Project

-Due dates for assignments are strict - if an extension is required for some special reason (e.g. medical) the instructor must be contacted as soon as possible.
+Due dates are strict - if an extension is required for some special reason (e.g. medical) the instructor must be contacted as soon as possible.

-Missed Assignments
+Missed Assignments/Project

-Students who do not submit anything for an assignment by the due date (possibly as extended by the instructor) will receive a grade of zero for it.
+Students who do not submit anything for an assignment or the project by the due date (possibly as extended by the instructor) will receive a grade of zero for it.